The Science of Photography

 Until recently DSLR cameras have used an internal “mirrored” system that when the shutter is tripped a mirror that is used to reflect the image up to the user’s eye is pivoted out of the way so the image can fall onto the sensor.
 Now the highly desirable mirrorless cameras use a system that eliminates the need for the mechanical mirror and allows the image to fall directly onto the sensor when the shutter is tripped.
 This allows the camera to be much quieter and more efficient as it eliminates moving parts.

 It is important to understand that in digital photography “the more megapixels you use when you shoot the photo the better the quality”.
-After taking a digital photo whatever the megapixel count was cannot be increased only decreased.
+After taking a digital photo whatever, the megapixel count cannot be increased only decreased.
 If you take a photo at 16MP the final photo can only have a maximum of 16MP.
-If you enlarge that photo the space in between the pixels increase so the quality decreases.
+If you enlarge that photo the space in between the pixels increases so the quality decreases.
 If the same photo is shot using 60MP there is much less space in between the pixels so an enlarged photo can still be very sharp.
-If you view a photo on a cellphone the screen is relatively small so most pictures look very sharp.
-If you put that same picture on a big screen TV the image quality will decrease and get “softer” so not as sharp and clear.
+If you view a photo on a cellphone the screen is relatively small, so most pictures look very sharp.
+If you put that same picture on a big screen TV, the image quality will decrease and get “softer” so not as sharp and clear.

 Note: for this explanation it is assumed I am discussing lenses for a 35mm film type camera because that is where the standard started.
 Other camera’s lenses for different cameras like the DSLR’s are similar but the numbers may vary slightly)